emad-elsaid/emad-elsaid.github.io/Keychron V10 Max.md

 * it comes with 2 dongles USB and USB-C AND a USB-C to USB-C cable + a converter from C to A. very thoughtful of Keychron.
 * I miss the arm rest of the microsoft sculpt, it was so comfortable
 * The keys are a little closer to each other so I mistype a lot.
-I mistake (C,V) and (N,B) and I touch the knob everytime I was to press the ESC key.
+I mistake (C,V) and (N,B) and I touch the knob everytime I want to press the ESC key.
 * It's not clicky but the brown switches still make some noise.
 I may switch the keycaps and the switches later to something more silent

 # Changing the layout
 * I tried to change some keys using Keychron launcher from google-chrome aaaand it didn't work.